-I’m a Celebrity 2020 line-up – all the confirmed contestants
+I’m A Celebrity 2020 line-up – all the confirmed contestants

 Occupation: Former EastEnders actor

-Biography: The ever-popular star has played former Queen Vic landlord Alfie Moon on the BBC One soap EastEnders in three stints between 2002 and 2019 and also appeared in a spin-off series Kat & Alfie: Redwater, co-starring Jessie Wallace.
+The ever-popular Shane Richie has played former Queen Vic landlord Alfie Moon on the BBC One soap EastEnders in three stints between 2002 and 2019 and also appeared in a spin-off series Kat & Alfie: Redwater, co-starring Jessie Wallace.

 A regular panto star, Shane has also presented a number of game shows for the BBC, including Decimate and Reflex.